petaverse-cloud/pv-docs-site/docs/petority/4_devices/3_Working-mode.md

 Emergency mode is designed for situations where your pet is lost.

-In this mode, PHAST 1 operates at maximum performance, providing the most accurate GPS positioning and habit monitoring data.
+In this mode, PHAST 1 prioritizes tracking performance, providing more frequent GPS location updates and detailed habit and activity data, but may result in higher battery consumption.

-This ensures you can track your pet’s condition and location in real time.
-However, battery consumption will be at its highest.

 ## Feature Comparison Table: